ramellose/massoc/README.md

 # massoc

 A platform for inference and analysis of microbial association networks.
-V0.1.0.
+This platform provides tools optimized for noisy networks and includes all the functionality you need to start using Neo4j for your biological data.
+Native graph storage is the natural match for linked biological data!

 Currently, the following features are available:
 * Preprocessing of count files for network inference